 While many AC repairs can be done at home for the savvy DIYer, refrigeration issues should be left up to professionals.
 Only licensed HVAC professionals are allowed by law to purchase refrigerant, and they are the most qualified to handle the repair safely.
 Direct contact with chemical coolants can lead to allergic reactions, chemical burns, and even frostbite.

 Trained professionals are also able to evaluate your AC system more holistically and determine if further repairs are needed beyond a simple patch and refill.
-It may also be time to replace your unit, if it has been sufficiently damaged or worn.
+It may also be time to replace your unit if it has been sufficiently damaged or worn.
+Our team will be on hand at any time to support you with this task and answer any questions you have about the topic.
+By learning about the signs of an AC refrigerant leak, you can be sure you’ll keep you and your family safe for years to come.

 If You Need to Repair or Replace Your AC, We Can Help

 At Complete Air Mechanical, our experienced team of HVAC technicians are available to inspect, repair, or even replace your system.
-If you’re having trouble with your AC fan, we’ve got you covered.
+If you’re having trouble with your AC, we’ve got you covered.
 We provide services in Orange, Osceola, Seminole, and Volusia counties, and we offer financing options.